 Saturday – Saturn

 Thus, Tuesday through Saturday remind us of the five fellow planets we can see unaided.
 This relationship seemed new to many of us.
 Such a practical approach is what I need to convey the stories of these planets’ namesakes to my grandchildren.
 Stories are easier to understand than the concepts I have studied online and heard discussed at Chautauqua.
-Our next task was harder: to learn to sing the names of eleven of the brightest ecliptic stars to the tune of Twinkle Twinkle*):
+Our next task was harder: to learn to sing the names of eleven of the brightest ecliptic stars to the modified tune of Twinkle Twinkle*):

 Hamal, Aldebaran, Alcyone, Pollux